 If you count at least 4 seconds, you are at a safe following distance.
 However, if you count less than 4 seconds, slow down a bit and create more distance between your vehicle and the one in front of you.
 The last thing you want is for the car in front of you to press the brakes and cause you to swerve to avoid hitting them.

 2. Adjust your following distance according to weather.

 In clear conditions, the 4-second rule is all you need to make sure you’re following at a safe distance.
 However, if it’s rainy, foggy, or the weather conditions are generally unclear, it’s a good idea to increase the space between you and the car in front of you.
 When the weather is particularly bad or the roads are slick, double the distance.
 Slick roads can cause it to be more difficult to slow down completely, so it’s definitely better to be safe than sorry.

 3. Be conscious of tailgating.

-There’s nothing more obnoxious on the road than being tailgated, so do your best to avoid being a tailgater.
-Along with the 4-second rule, if you count less than 4 seconds between your vehicle and the one in front of you, you are tailgating.
+There’s nothing more obnoxious on the road than being tailgated, so do your best to avoid doing it.
 Not only is it dangerous, but it’s likely that the person in front of you will become frustrated; road rage is nothing to play around with, so it’s best to avoid provoking other drivers.
 Don’t cause a dangerous situation that could have easily been prevented!